Effectiveness of Contact Tracing on Networks with Cliques: Results

 and setting $R_\mathrm{e} = 1 $.
-Here $\bar{d}$ is the expected excess degree of the network, which is the expected number of links a node that is reached by following a uniformly randomly chosen link has, not counting the link that was used to reach that node.
+Here, $\bar{d}$ represents the average excess degree of the network.
+This is the average count of additional connections that a node has, apart from the one used to arrive at when it is found by traversing a uniformly randomly selected link in the network.
 As our networks have uniform degree distributions, such that every node has degree $r$, the expected excess degree is just the degree minus one, $\bar{d} = r - 1$.
-It should be noted that even in the case of the most severe disease with $p=1$, it is still possible to avoid an outbreak.
-By setting $p=1$ in Eq. \ref{eq:critical} and solving for $\alpha$, we can determine that if the quarantine is carried out in such a way that $\alpha>1-1/\bar{d}$, the effective reproduction number, $R_\mathrm{e}$, will remain below 1, and hence no outbreak will occur, provided that $\bar{d}>1$.
+It should be noted that even with the most severe disease with $p=1$, it is still possible to avoid an outbreak.
+By setting $p=1$ in Eq.~\ref{eq:critical} and solving for $\alpha$, we can determine that if the quarantine is carried out in such a way that $\alpha>1-1/\bar{d}$, the effective reproduction number, $R_\mathrm{e}$, will remain below 1.

-In general, for a tree-like random network with expected excess degree $\bar{d}$, we can rewrite the effective reproduction number as a product of spreading properties and network structure as $R_\mathrm{e}=p_{\mathrm{e}}\bar{d}$ where $p_{\mathrm{e}}$ is the effective transmission probability and defined as
+In general, for a tree-like random network with expected excess degree $\bar{d}$, we can rewrite the effective reproduction number as a product of spreading properties and network structure as $R_\mathrm{e}=p_{\mathrm{e}}\bar{d}$ where $p_{\mathrm{e}}$ is the \textit{effective transmission probability} and defined as